IftekherAziz/Exam---IMSE/README.md

    **Answer**: **B**

 ---
-Here is a continuation of the summary and MCQs for every slide in the document:
+Here is a continuation of the summary and MCQs for every Page in the document:

 ---

-### **Slide 26: Evolutionary Approach**
+### **Page 26: Evolutionary Approach**
 **Summary**:
 - Extends relational databases with object-oriented features like nested tables and arrays.
 - Maintains backward compatibility with SQL and relational schemas.